Can't Take Me Home: Singles

 "There You Go" was released as the lead single from the album on January 18, 2000.
 Following its release, it received positive receptions from the music critics, who called it "edgy".
-It first entered the Billboard Hot 100 chart on the issue dated March 4, at the twenty fifth spot.
+It first entered the Billboard Hot 100 chart on the issue dated March 4, at the 25th spot.
 Six weeks later it peaked at number seven.
 Additionally, it peaked at number 2 on the Dance/Club Songs and the Pop Songs charts, and number 4 on the Rhythmic radio chart.
-It was certified Gold by RIAA for shipment of 500 thousands copies in the United States.
-Elsewhere, it peaked inside the top ten in the charts of eight more countries, including second spot in Australia, where it eventually received Platinum certification by ARIA for shipment of 70 thousands copies.
+It was certified Gold by RIAA for shipment of 500,000 copies in the United States.
+Elsewhere, it peaked inside the top ten in the charts of eight more countries, including number 2 in Australia, where it eventually received Platinum certification by ARIA for shipment of 70,000 copies.
 It also gained Platinum certification in the United Kingdom and Gold in New Zealand.
 The accompanying music video for "There You Go" was directed by Dave Meyers and debuted via The Box in late November 1999.

 "Most Girls" was released as the second single from the album on June 6, 2000. it proved to be even more successful than the lead single, reaching top ten position in six countries, including top position in Australia, where it was eventually certified double Platinum by ARIA, where it was eventually certified Gold.
 In the United States, it debuted at number 85 on the Billboard Hot 100 chart on the issue dated August 12, 2000.
 Three months later, it rose up to number four, becoming her highest charting solo single in the States until 2008, when she topped the chart with "So What".
 "Most Girls" was also her first single to top the Rhythmic radio chart.
-As of November 2010, it sold out 95 thousands copies in the United States.
+As of November 2010, it sold out 95,000 copies in the United States.

 The third single, "You Make Me Sick", impacted American radio stations on November 27, 2000, as the album's third and final single.
-It was less successful than previous, only reaching thirty third spot in the United States.
+It was less successful than previous, only reaching number 33 in the United States.
 However, it peaked inside the top ten in the United Kingdom, New Zealand and Netherlands.
 It was eventually certified Gold in Australia.
-As of November 2010, it sold out 93 thousands copies in the United States.
+As of November 2010, it sold out 93,000 copies in the United States.
 The accompanying music video for "You Make Me Sick" was filmed in late 2000 and was directed by Dave Meyers."You Make Me Sick" was featured in the 2001 film and the soundtrack for Save the Last Dance.